gpappsoft/privacyidea-docker/README.md

 - A guide how to configure and use privacyIDEA

 ### tl;dr
-Clone repository and start a full privacyIDEA stack:
+Clone repository and start a full privacyIDEA stack*:
 ```
 git clone https://github.com/gpappsoft/privacyidea-docker.git
 cd privacyidea-docker